Information and Policies

 ORDERING:

 Items placed in your cart are not reserved until check out is complete.
-Some of our varieties are limited in quantity and may sell out quickly, therefore, there may be a limited number of tubers per household for those varieties.
-In the event of tuber storage loss, you will be provided with a refund or you will be offered the choice of substituting with another variety if available.
+Some of our varieties are limited in quantity and may sell out quickly.
+In the event of tuber storage loss, you will be provided with a refund.
 We are unable to cancel any items once an order is placed.
 All sales are final once check out is completed.

 SHIPPING:

-I am shipping only in the US.
+We only ship to the continental US.
 Sorry, no international orders at this time.
 All orders are shipped USPS Priority mail service.
 I will start sending them out when the danger of frost has passed.
-Shipping rate will be determined by how many tubers are ordered.
+This is usually in sometime in April.

 TUBER GUARANTEE: